Detergent enzymes

 They can be a part of both liquid and powder detergents.

 History

 Otto Röhm introduced the use of enzymes in detergent by using trypsin extracted from the tissues of slaughtered animals.
 Röhm's formula, though more successful than German household cleaning methods, was considered unstable when used with alkali and bleach.
 In 1959, yields were improved by microbial synthesis of proteases.

 Properties

 Laundry enzymes must be able to function normally in a wide array of conditions: water temperatures ranging from 0 to 60 °C; alkaline and acidic environments; solutions with high ionic strength; and the presence of surfactants or oxidizing agents.

 Types

-The five classes of enzymes found in laundry detergent include proteases, amylases, lipases, cellulases, and mannanases.
-They break down proteins (e.g. in blood and egg stains), starch, fats, cellulose (e.g. in vegetable puree), and mannans (e.g. in bean gum stains) respectively.
+The six classes of enzymes found in laundry detergent include proteases, amylases, lipases, cellulases, pectate lyases, and mannanases.
+They break down proteins (e.g. in blood and egg stains), starch, fats, cellulose (e.g. in vegetable puree), pectin, and mannans (e.g. in bean gum stains) respectively.
+All living organisms produce such enzymes, as they are essential to biological life.
+They are primarily used to digest food.
+The enzymes found in cleaning products are primarily extracted from bacteria and fungus.

+One common bacteria that is used in industrial production of laundry enzymes is Bacillus subtilis, which produces the protease subtilisin.

 Merits

 Household energy savings

 For stain removal, conventional household washing machines use heated water, as this increases the solubility of stains.
 However, heating the water to the required temperature uses a considerable amount of energy; energy usage can be reduced by using detergent enzymes which perform well in cold water, allowing low-temperature washes and removing the need for heated water.